dbgjerez/pelorus-workshop/README.md

     * A **GrafanaDatasource** to read the information (```oc get GrafanaDatasource -n pelorus```)
     * A set of **GrafanaDashboards** to visualize the information (```oc get GrafanaDashboard -n pelorus```)

-**.Customizing Pelorus**
+### Customizing Pelorus

-How Pelorus was deployed using Helm, we can override an customize our installation.
+How Pelorus was deployed using Helm, we can override and customize our installation.

-It's as simple as create our own ```values.yaml``` file.
+It's as simple as creating our own ```values.yaml``` file.

 > NOTE: For more information: https://pelorus.readthedocs.io/en/latest/Configuration/

 ## Visualize the metrics

-In this part, we will check the default metrics, modify the default installation and check our own applications.
+In this part, we will check the default metrics, modify the installation, and check our own applications.

 ### Default metrics

-The first is get the url of Grafana:
+The first is to get the URL of Grafana:

 ```zsh
 ❯ oc get route -n pelorus | grep grafana | awk {'print $2'}
 grafana-route-pelorus.apps.<<your-cluster>>.com
 ```

-Login with your user and password into Grafana.
+Log in with your user and password into Grafana.
 Once logged, you can explore the default dashboards:

 ![Pelorus default dashboards](images/pelorus-dashboard-list.png)

-The first one offers us a quick vision about the state of delivery.
+The first one offers us a quick vision of the state of delivery.
 In this case, we can see only the pelorus installation.

 ![Pelorus delivery dashboard](images/pelorus-delivery-dashboard.png)

-The another dashboard, offers us a detailed information by application.
+The other dashboard offers us detailed information by application.

-### Deploy our own applications
+### Deploy our applications

-In this example we will use a demo application written in Golang.
-This application expose a rest endpoint and can be found here: [https://github.com/dbgjerez/golang-k8s-helm-helloworld](https://github.com/dbgjerez/golang-k8s-helm-helloworld)
+In this example, we will use a demo application written in Golang.
+This application exposes a rest endpoint and can be found here: [https://github.com/dbgjerez/golang-k8s-helm-helloworld](https://github.com/dbgjerez/golang-k8s-helm-helloworld)

 The ```app``` folder in this repository contains a helm chart to deploy the application and some ```values-{env}.yaml``` files.

-The idea is to deploy some applications in differents namespace and customize the Pelorus installation to see the frecuency deployment information.
+The idea is to deploy some applications in different namespaces and customize the Pelorus installation to see the frequency deployment information.

 #### Customize pelorus
-Now, we will change the pelorus configuration to inspect only ```dev, pre and prod``` namespaces.
+Now, we will change the pelorus configuration to inspect only ```dev, pre, and prod``` namespaces.

 For this step, we will go to the pelorus folder and upgrade the installation.
 The file ```demo/pelorus/values-pelorus.yaml``` contains the necessary information.

-Specifically, the new values file indicate the time exporter application to use and the configuration of it:
+Specifically, the new values file indicates the time exporter application to use and its configuration of it:

 ```yaml
 exporters: